mariascrs/mariascrs.github.io/talks.md

   en      : &EN
   # @end locale config
 ---
-Here are a collection of talks that I've given.
+Here are a collection of academic and outreach talks that I've given.

 # Talks